 Mobile broadband is a great way to get connected to the internet – it’s portable, affordable and easy to use.
 However, like all relatively new technologies, it is not perfect.

 Here, we’ll be taking a look at some of the most common mobile broadband problems and providing an easy-to-follow guide to solving them.

 Problems with mobile broadband coverage

 Areas that are particularly affected are deep rural parts of Scotland, Wales and the South West.
 If you live in one of these areas, it’s likely you’ll suffer from reception and speed problems.

 If you live in a city, you’re likely to suffer at peak times.
 This is because although there are lots of mobile phone masts, there are also lots of people using the service at the same time.

-Before committing to a mobile contract, it’s worth checking the coverage of the provider that you plan to use.
-Here's where you'll find coverage checkers for the UK's 3G mobile broadband networks:
+Before committing to a mobile contract, it's worth checking the coverage of the provider that you plan to use.
+Here's where you'll find coverage checkers for the UK's mobile broadband networks:

 Problems with mobile broadband speeds

-3G mobile broadband providers claim that you can expect a connection speed of up to 21Mb.
+3G mobile broadband providers claim that you can expect a maximum connection speed of up to 21Mb.
 However, even in an area with excellent coverage you are unlikely to enjoy that.
 A recent study by OpenSignal revealed that even on the fastest 4G networks, the average speed was 18Mbps — which is impressive, but nowhere near the 'up to' speed claims.

 There are three main factors that affect the speed of a 3G or 4G connection: